4K IP Cameras

 4K vs 1080P vs 4MP: 75FT comparison

-4K is going to to produce significantly more detail at any distance and for images around or beyond 50FT it’s the only resolution that has a chance of getting smaller details like faces and license plates.
-As a bonus, due to the larger sensor within the Warrior 8.0, our 4K model also offers a wider view (almost 15% wider compared to 4MP) while still offering more detail at distance.
+As a bonus, due to the larger sensor within the Warrior 8.0, our 4K IP Camera model also offers a wider view (almost 15% wider compared to 4MP) while still providing more detail at distance.

 Reminder: 4K is 4 times the resolution of 1080P and uses 4x the NVR's processing power (bitrate) of 1080P when recording.
 To record these 4K Cameras, you will need a 4K NVR.
 All Admiral and Imperial line NVRs support full 4K recording.